 Managing high-net-worth clients’ assets isn’t just about managing more assets; it’s also about managing different kinds of assets and in different ways.
 Because there are simply fewer high-net-worth clients out there, there are also fewer advisors specializing in serving their unique needs.

 You could, for example, specialize in executive compensation.
 What’s the most advantageous way for a company executive to structure their salary, their stock options, executive perks, deferred compensation, retirement packages, and so on?
 Finding an individual with the knowledge to answer that question isn’t easy.

 When applied consistently, these five keys make it more likely that you’ll attract and retain high-net-worth clients.
-That’s the goal, but you might find that it’s also a challenge upon reaching it.
+That’s the goal, but it’s often easier said than done.

 Managing high-net-worth clients requires a significant amount of time, focus, and resources.
-The more you onboard to your practice, the more important it becomes that you apply our third key in this article: Make the time.
+The more HNWI you onboard to your practice, the more important it becomes that you don’t skip over the third key in this article: make the time.

-Scaling a financial advisory practice means delegating some tasks and outsourcing others, when appropriate.
-As mentioned earlier, we’ve identified research showing that advisors who outsource investment management tend to realize significant time savings—time savings that often translate into more time for their most valuable clients.
-You can read the full study results here.
+Scaling a financial advisory practice means delegating some tasks and outsourcing others when appropriate.
+With the right partner, you can benefit from significant time savings that translate into more time for your most valuable clients.

 AssetMark is a leading provider of extensive wealth management and technology solutions that help financial advisors meet the ever-changing needs of their clients and businesses.